Ian Sloan (politician): Politics

-In January 2020, the then incumbent member for Daly and Leader of the Country Liberal Opposition Gary Higgins announced that, due to health reasons, he would retire from politics at the 2020 Northern Territory election.
+In January 2020, the then incumbent member for Daly and Leader of the Country Liberal Opposition Gary Higgins announced that, for health reasons, he would retire from politics at the 2020 Northern Territory election.
 This vacated the seat, and allowed for Sloan to fill in the gap left by Higgins.
 He then won the election, despite a 5.7% swing against the CLP in the seat.

 Sloan resigned from the Legislative Assembly on 19 August 2021, citing health and family reasons.
 He was replaced in a by-election that Labor won.
 This was the first time in the history of the Northern Territory that a sitting government won a seat from the opposition in a by-election.